 Argentina’s making a push for greater foreign investment and business within its borders.
 A World Investment Report published in 2018 by the UN Conference on Trade and Development showed that FDI into Argentina doubled between 2016-17, reaching US$11.9 billion.
+With greater foreign investment and competition, there is greater need to patent your invention in Argentina.

 As one of Latin America’s largest economies, Argentina is a viable business destination for those looking to expand into the region.
 Importantly, though, companies should consider their right to intellectual and industrial property protection in the country.
 Understand how to patent your invention and protect the long-term security of your business in Argentina.